"Blizzard of the century" kills dozens but conditions expected to improve

 The extreme weather sent temperatures to below freezing in all 48 contiguous U.S. states over the weekend, including in Texas communities along the Mexico border where some newly arriving migrants have struggled to find shelter.

+Officials in Jackson, Mississippi, announced on Christmas Day that residents must boil their drinking water due to water lines bursting in the frigid temperatures.
+That order remained in place Tuesday as crews continued to try to find the source of the leaks.

+"We know that many area are without water and pressure.
+We know that for some, this problem has been consistent for days," city officials said on a website tracking the community's recurrent water system problems.

-At one point on Saturday, nearly 1.7 million customers were without electricity in the biting cold, according to tracker PowerOutage.us.
+Nationwide, power outages at one point on Saturday left nearly 1.7 million customers without electricity in the biting cold, according to the tracking site PowerOutage.us.
 That number has dropped substantially, with some 12,000 homes and businesses still in the dark in Maine and New York state as of 6:15 a.m.
 ET Tuesday.

 Due to frozen electric substations, some Erie County residents weren't expected to regain power until later Tuesday, with one substation reportedly buried under 18 feet of snow, a senior county official said.